Calabogie Bouldering

 Calabogie (Main Cliff) is located west of the Canadian capital of Ottawa, near the Calabogie ski resort and is approx 1h20 drive from the downtown core.

 Departing from Ottawa, take highway 17 west, continue past Arnprior.
 At county road 508 (Calabogie Road), turn left and continue until you reach the Calabogie Hills ski resort.
-Approx 2kms past the ski resort, slow down, you'll see an enlarged shoulder on the right which is used as parking.
+Approx 2kms (3 minutes) past the ski resort, slow down, you'll see a paid parking lot managed by the county.
 To your left, you should see a 'Manitou Trail' sign.

 From the parking, the approach hike is pretty quick, ranging from 5 to 20 mins for the further most sections.
 Simply follow the straight in trail, going through a clearing towards a marsh.
 A switch-back down trail should bring you left, to the cleary visible rock faces.